humayuntanwar/100-days-of-Machine-Learning/README.md

 # DAY 39
   ### DATA VISUALIZATION
+    #### Putting all in one jupyter notebook
       Line and Introduction
       lengends titles and labels
       Barchats and Histogram
       Scatter plot
       Stack plot

+# DAY 40
+  #### Continued Data Visualization
+    detailed description in jupyter notebook
+    Pie Charts
+    Loading data from files into displaying a graph another way we can read the file is using numpy lets do an example of that load the data from the Internet for graphs
+    Basic Customization
+    Candle stick and Open High Low Close graphs